-&lt;sup>d The clinical experts consulted by CADTH indicated a lack of clarity about a threshold of clinical importance therefore the null was used.
+define clinical experts consulted by CADTH indicated a lack of clarity about a threshold of clinical importance; therefore, the null was used.
 Although the certainty of evidence was not rated down for serious indirectness, there were concerns about the clinical importance of PFS.

-e -2 levels for very serious study limitations because of risk of bias due to missing data as results were available to less than 60% of patients by week 24.
+eRated down 2 levels for very serious study limitations because of the risk of bias due to missing data, as results were available to less than 60% of patients by week 24.

-&lt;sup>f The clinical experts consulted by CADTH indicated a lack of clarity about a threshold of clinical importance, therefore the null was employed.
+^{&#}x27;The clinical experts consulted for this review indicated a lack of clarity about a threshold of clinical importance, therefore the null was employed.

-&lt;sup>9 -1 level for serious imprecision.
-The clinical experts consulted by CADTH indicated a lack of clarity about a threshold of clinical importance, therefore the null was employed.
-No threshold was crossed but there was a small number of events contributing to the estimated treatment effect.
+9Rated down 1 level for serious imprecision.
+The clinical experts consulted by CADTH indicated a lack of clarity about a threshold of clinical importance, so the null was employed.
+No threshold was crossed, but a small number of events contributed to the estimated treatment effect.